Algebraic vector bundles and $p$-local A^1-homotopy theory: Proofs of the main results

-\begin{rem} If $X = \Spec R$ is a smooth affine scheme, then a morphism $X \to {\mathbb A}^n \setminus 0$ corresponds to a unimodular row of length $n$, i.e., projective $R$-module $P$ of rank $n-1$ over $X$ together with an isomorphism $P \oplus R \cong R^{n}$.
-Given a morphism $X \to Q_{2n-1}$, composing with the $Q_{2n-1} \to {\mathbb A}^n \setminus 0$ thus yields a unimodular row of length $n$.
-Therefore, the constructions of Proposition~\ref{prop:nonconstantmapsp=2}, Theorem~\ref{thm:nonconstantmaps} and Proposition~\ref{prop:nu2sigma2} all give rise to unimodular rows of small length. \end{rem}
+\begin{rem} If $X = \Spec R$ is a smooth affine scheme, then a morphism $X \to {\mathbb A}^n \smallsetminus 0$ corresponds to a unimodular row of length $n$, yielding in turn a projective $R$-module $P$ of rank $n-1$ over $X$.
+A morphism $X \to Q_{2n-1}$ corresponds to a unimodular row, together with the choice of an isomorphism $P \oplus R \cong R^{n}$.
+Therefore, the constructions of Proposition~\ref{prop:tautatesuspensionofeta}, Theorem~\ref{thm:nonconstantmaps} and Proposition~\ref{prop:nu2sigma2} all give rise to unimodular rows (together with choices of isomorphisms as above) of small length. \end{rem}